darthjee/sinclair/README.md

 Usage
 ---------------
+# Sinclair
-The concern builder can actully be used in two ways, as an stand alone object capable of adding methods to your class or by extending it for more complex logics
+Sinclair can actully be used in several ways, as an stand alone object capable of adding methods to your class on the fly, as a builder inside a class method or by extending it for more complex logics

- - Stand Alone usage:
+## Stand Alone usage creating methods on the fly:

 ```ruby